lillybeans/CEMPPR-COVID19/README.md

 Collaboration on Emergency Management, Policy, and Preparedness Research COVID-19 Project

-This project contains all the scripts and files for data analysis
+This project contains all the code for the web portal